 Owner and operator of FreshAir Adventure, Gina Miller grew up in Atlantic Canada, then headed off to taste-test several universities, collecting degrees she rarely uses, before moving to Hong Kong, China, in 2000.
 Today, Gina splits her year: wintering in Hong Kong, where she works as a business journalist, a sport-events coordinator, and a paddling coach and competitor, and summering on the Bay of Fundy coastline.
 As much as she loves the mellow tours of FreshAir Adventure, Gina also love to paddle fast on big seas.
 If you are interested in learning how to wave-ride, or paddle a surfski (which for the uninitiated, looks like an open-cockpit high-speed kayak), she is the woman to call.

-Vince Di Lena is a recent graduate of the Adventure Tourism program at the Cegep of Gaspé, Quebec.
+Vince Di Lena is our super-duper lead guide and a graduate of the Adventure Tourism program at the Cegep of Gaspé, Quebec.
 Paddling since his early teens, Vince also enjoys climbing, camping, and fishing whenever he gets the chance.
 His love of the water is only matched by his passion for anything related to science, and while he is usually an introvert it can be difficult to get him to stop talking if it’s about biology, astronomy or physics.
 Vince is unmatched in spotting wildlife on the Bay, and if there is a porpoise to be seen, a seal to be spotted, or an eagle or peregrine falcon anywhere nearby – he will see it first and share the sights with you.

-Gerald Keyzer joins us this year from five minutes up the hill (and he still has the longest commute!).
+Gerald Keyzer joins us again this year from five minutes up the hill (and he still has the longest commute!).
 Originally from North Carolina, and following years in NYC, Jerry met Anne-Marie (co-owner of Fundy Highlands Motel & Chalets), got married, had a gorgeous little girl, and now spends his time between Montreal and Alma.
 A former surfer, a dedicated skater, and a wicked-fine actor, Jerry is wild, and wild to get back into the sea-kayaks and tear up the Bay of Fundy with guests.